apoorvumang/Kiri/README.md

 # README - Team WYD
 Problem: Quite often previous recording is used instead of what user said.
-Could be problem with either too little sleep in beginning, or too little maximum silence
+Could be problem with either too little sleep after record, or too little maximum silence

 Update: Switched to iakshay.net, converting on server itself.
 Response time is now less than 10 seconds